Trial of Michael Jackson: 1994 settlement

 The judge allowed investigation evidence from Jackson's previous allegations to be used in the trial, but the 1994 settlement initiated by the Chandlers was deemed "irrelevant and inflammatory".
 The prosecution attempted to subpoena evidence from the settlement as an indication of guilt.
 Mesereau argued that Jackson was not liable for any of the claims compromised by the arrangement, because Jackson's insurance company, Transamerica Insurance Group, was responsible for it.
 The insurance company negotiated the settlement over protests from Jackson and his legal counsel.
 The settlement included no admission of wrongdoing or guilt, otherwise, it would violate the California Insurance Code.
 The insurance company had "the right to settle claims covered by insurance where it decides settlement is expedient and the insured may not interfere with nor prevent such settlements," a practice established by several precedents in California.
 Evidence of insurance settlements would deprive Jackson of due process of law, proper cross-examination and violate Evidence Code 352 as he would not be able to verify the agreements made in the settlement.
 The settlement cannot be used as evidence of guilt in future civil and criminal cases.

-The settlement cannot prevent criminal investigation or criminal proceeding, neither can non-disclosure agreements.
-Bribery to not testify in a trial is a felony, and accepting such bribes is also a felony.

 Verdict

 The jury deliberated for about 32 hours over seven days.
 On the initial vote, nine jurors voted to acquit Jackson, while three voted guilty.
 On June 13, 2005, they returned a verdict of not guilty on all charges.
-Jurors found the prosecution's case weak and the timeline of accusations problematic because they had claimed the molestation allegedly occurred after the broadcast of the documentary, when the world's attention was on Jackson and Gavin.
+Jurors found the prosecution's case weak and the timeline of accusations problematic because they had alleged the molestation occurred after the broadcast of the documentary, when media attention was on Jackson and Gavin.
 Jurors also described Janet's testimony as weak, and found it strange that she snapped her fingers and addressed them directly.
-Likewise, The New York Times described her testimony as "rambling, incoherent, and at times combative".
+The New York Times described her testimony as "rambling, incoherent, and at times combative".
 One juror believed that Janet was a scam artist.

-Another juror remarked that "there wasn't a shred of evidence that was able to show us or give us any doubt in voting guilty.
+Another juror said: "There wasn't a shred of evidence that was able to show us or give us any doubt in voting guilty.
 It was pretty obvious there was no other way to vote other than not guilty."

-In a news conference held after the trial, a juror said, "We expected better evidence, something that was a little more convincing.
+In a news conference held after the trial, another said, "We expected better evidence, something that was a little more convincing.
 It just wasn't there."
 Sneddon suggested that Jackson's celebrity status and the media had influenced the verdict.
 The jury foreman, a retired high school counselor, said, "We looked at all the evidence and we looked at Michael Jackson and one of the first things we decided was we had to look at him just as another person and not a celebrity."